Imranazeb/SampleProject/README.md

 ---

 This demo will demonstrate how users can create accounts and log into your service.
+It will created containerized Django webservice, Postgress database, Mailhog mail testing platform, Celery task management service, Nginx reverse proxy sercice/load balancer, and Flower monitoring service.
 Once installed, go to your browser and enter: localhost:8080.
 You will be able to register and login.
 Enter localhost:8080/admin to see the admin panel where you can adminster the users.
 The login to admin is "admin@example.com" and password is "admin123".
+To see if emails are being sent you can check mailhog service on localhost:8025.
+No real emails are sent, this is just a simulated enviornment.

 ### Prerequisites: